tweag/asterius/docs/webassembly.md

 * The `CmmSwitch` labels are 64-bit. `CmmCondBranch` also checks a 64-bit condition. `br_if`/`br_table` operates on `uint32`.
 * Only `i32`/`i64` is supported by `wasm32` value types, but in Cmm we also need arithmetic on 8-bit/16-bit integers.

+As for booleans: there's no native boolean type in either WebAssembly or Cmm.
+As a convention we use `uint32`.

 ### Pages and addresses

 The WebAssembly linear memory has a hard-coded page size of 64KB.
 There are several places which operate in units of pages rather than raw bytes: